Hitoshi Kumano: Professional wrestling career

 On February 25, 2016, Kumano made his New Japan Pro-Wrestling (NJPW) debut, defeating Hirai Kawato at Lion's Gate Project 1, a show designed to showcase younger talent in Japanese wrestling.
 He once again competed in NJPW on May 19 at Lion's Gate Project 2, defeating Kaientai Dojo's Ayato Yoshida.
 On May 28 at Great Voyage, Kumano received his biggest opportunity to date when he faced Yoshinobu Kanemaru for the GHC Junior Heavyweight Championship, but was unable to win.
 Kumano once again entered the NTV G Cup Junior Tag League, teaming with Andy Dalton.
 Their only win came on July 30 over Captain Noah and Genba Hirayanagi, leaving them with 1 win and 2 points.
 On September 1, Kumano lost to Ryusuke Taguchi at Lion's Gate Project 3.
 On January 24, 2017, Kumano defeated 18 other men and one woman (comedian Kuniko Yamada) in a battle royal.
 After the match, Kumano stated that 2017 would be a turning point in his career.
 On March 12, Kumano, for the second time in his career, unsuccessfully challenged for the GHC Junior Heavyweight Championship losing to champion Hajime Ohara.
 Following the match's conclusion, Ohara stated in a backstage interview that the two would also be joining forces in the tag team division.
 The following month, Kumano and Ohara's new team was named Back Breakers.
 Kumano and Ohara participated in the 2017 Global Junior Heavyweight Tag League between July 13 and July 27.
 The pair had a strong showing with eight points and finished third in the group stage, however were defeated on the final day by MAO and Shunma Katsumata which prevented the team from joining a three-way tie for first place in the group.

+On May 4th 2024, Kumano returned to Professional Wrestling when he teamed with Yu Owada and Junta Miyawaki in a losing effort against AKIRA, HAYATA and Eita at Pro Wrestling NOAH Wrestle Magic 2024, ending a four year hiatus from Wrestling.